-Avoid Dependence on Forests: THDCIL provides LPG gases and mess facilities to labor camps, aiming to reduce their dependency on forests for fuelwood and mitigate wildlife poaching.
+Avoid Dependence of Forests: THDCII provides LPG gases and mess facilities to labour camps, aiming to reduce their dependency on forests for fuelwood and mitigate wildlife poaching.

 Awareness Programs: Regular awareness programs focused on wildlife protection are conducted at the project site to educate and engage stakeholders on the importance of conserving wildlife.